panzerdp/dmitripavlutin.com/content/posts/109-avoid-hooks-mistakes/index.md

 }
 ```

-A state variable `isFirst` holds the information about whether this is the first render of the component.
-Holding such information in state is a problem &mdash; as soon as you update `setIsFirst(false)` another re-render happens &mdash; and for no reason.
+A state variable `isFirst` holds the information whether this is the first render of the component.
+Holding such information in the state is a problem &mdash; as soon as you update `setIsFirst(false)` another re-render happens &mdash; and for no reason.

-It makes sense to keep `count` as a state because counter information is rendered.
-However, `isFirst` isn't used to directly calculate the output.

-The information whether this is the first render shouldn't be stored in the state.
-The infrastructure data, like details about rendering cycle (is first rendering, the number of renderings), timer ids (`setTimeout()`, `setInterval()`), direct references to DOM elements, etc. should be stored and updated using references `useRef()`.
+The information on whether this is the first render shouldn't be stored in the state.
+The infrastructure data, like details about rendering cycle (is first rendering, the number of renderings), timer ids (`setTimeout()`, `setInterval()`), direct references to DOM elements, etc. should be stored and updated using [references](/react-useref-guide/) `useRef()`.

-Let's store the information about first rendering into a reference:
+Let's store the information about the first rendering into a reference `isFirstRef`:

 ```jsx{2}
 function MyComponent() {